Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Introduction

 In this paper, we provide a combinatorial, deterministic algorithm for finding the maximum number of edge-disjoint $T$-paths.
 The algorithm adopts an augmenting path approach.
 More specifically, we introduce a novel concept of augmenting walks in auxiliary labeled graphs to capture a possible augmentation of the number of edge-disjoint $T$-paths.
 To design a search procedure for an augmenting walk, we introduce blossoms analogously to the matching algorithm of Edmonds~\cite{Edmonds65}, although the present problem is neither a special case nor a generalization of the matching problem.
 When the search procedure terminates without finding an augmenting walk, the algorithm provides a certificate for the optimality of the current edge-disjoint $T$-paths.
 Thus the correctness argument of the algorithm serves as an alternative direct proof of Mader's theorem on edge-disjoint $T$-paths.
-The algorithm runs in $O(|V|\cdot |E|^2)$ time.
-This is definitely faster than the above mentioned deterministic algorithm and is comparable with the randomized algebraic algorithm.
+In addition, the optimality certificate obtained by the algorithm coincides with the Edmonds--Gallai type decomposition for edge-disjoint $T$-paths introduced by Seb\H{o} and Szeg\H{o} \cite{SS04}.
+The algorithm runs in $O(|E|^2)$ time.
+This is definitely faster than the above mentioned algorithms.

+A preliminary version of this paper presented an $O(|V|\cdot |E|^2)$ algorithm for finding maximum edge-disjoint $T$-paths \cite{IwataYokoi20}.
+In that version, however, performing an augmentation step was quite complicated.
+In fact, it took $O(|V|\cdot |E|)$ time for an augmentation, and the search procedure also took $O(|V|\cdot |E|)$ time, which led to the $O(|V|\cdot|E|^2)$ running time bound in total.
+Subsequently, Hummel~\cite{Hummel20} improved the algorithm to run in $O((|V|^2+|E|)\cdot |E|)$ time.

+In the present paper, we focus on short augmenting walks, which mean augmenting walks without certain structures called shortcuts.
+It will be shown that an augmentation along a short augmenting walk takes $O(|E|)$ time and results in a larger number of edge-disjoint $T$-paths.
+We also devise a procedure to find a short augmenting walk in $O(|E|)$ time.
+Consequently, one can obtain $k$ edge-disjoint $T$-paths in $O(k\,|E|)$ time.
+Since the number of edge-disjoint $T$-paths is at most $|E|$, the overall running time is $O(|E|^2)$.